sjwiesman/flink-statefun/docs/io-module/index.md

 -->

 Stateful Functions' I/O modules allow functions to receive and send messages to external systems.
 Based on the concept of Ingress (input) and Egress (output) points, and built on top of the Apache Flink® connector ecosystem, I/O modules enable functions to interact with the outside world through the style of message passing.

 * This will be replaced by the TOC
 {:toc}

 ## Ingress

-An Ingress is an input point where data is consumed from an external system and forwarded to zero or more functions.
+An Ingress is an input point that consumes data from an external system and forwards each record to zero or more functions.
 It is defined via an ``IngressIdentifier`` and an ``IngressSpec``.

 An ingress identifier, similar to a function type, uniquely identifies an ingress by specifying its input type, a namespace, and a name.

 The spec defines the details of how to connect to the external system, which is specific to each individual I/O module.
-Each identifier-spec pair is bound to the system inside an stateful function module.
+Each identifier-spec pair is bound to the system inside a stateful function module.

 <div class="codetabs" markdown="1">
 <div data-lang="Remote Module" markdown="1">